NordicSemiconductor/zcbor/README.md

 Build system
 ------------

-When calling cddl-gen with the argument `--output-cmake <file path>`, a cmake file will be created at that location.
+When calling zcbor with the argument `--output-cmake <file path>`, a cmake file will be created at that location.
 The cmake file creates a cmake target and adds the generated and non-generated source files, and the include directories to the header files.
 This cmake file can then be included in your project's `CMakeLists.txt` file, and the target can be linked into your project.
-This is demonstrated in the tests, e.g. at tests/cbor_decode/test3_simple/CMakeLists.txt. cddl-gen can be instructed to copy the non-generated sources to the same location as the generated sources with `--copy-sources`.
+This is demonstrated in the tests, e.g. at tests/cbor_decode/test3_simple/CMakeLists.txt. zcbor can be instructed to copy the non-generated sources to the same location as the generated sources with `--copy-sources`.

 CBOR decoding/encoding library
 ==============================